 The Pioreactor web interface

-On each leader, Pioreactor has a Node.js webserver (source code here).
+On each leader (learn more about roles), Pioreactor has a Node.js web server (source code for web server here).
 That web server is only available on the local network and is accessible at pioreactor.local from any other devices on the same network.
 The web server serves our React app, which connects to the MQTT broker to provide real-time data to the website, and connects to the SQLite database to provide historical data (charts, logs, and summary statistics).
 This goes the other way, too.
-Buttons and actions in the UI send commands back to MQTT or the CLI, which start or modify the bioreactor's behaviour.
+Actions in the UI send commands back to MQTT or the CLI, which start or modify the bioreactor's behaviour.

 Running external motors from the Pioreactor HAT